 The Dry Definition

-Definition of Done are the terms which define what must and should (or must not and should not) be performed in order to declare a single requirement as complete.
-As such, the Definition of Done is a kind of a governing contract between the team and the product owner, reflecting the current standards of work that the team - developers and product owner.
+Definition of Done are the terms that define what must and should (or must not and should not) be performed in order to declare a single requirement as complete.
+As such, the Definition of Done is a kind of a governing contract between the team and the product owner, reflecting the current standards of work that the team – developers and product owner.

 Acceptance Criteria are a set of conditions that, when accomplished, constitute a specific requirement as complete.
 As such, the Acceptance Criteria represent an increment that enables validating that all desired aspects of a specific requirement are done.

-Why is Definition of Done important?
+Why is the Definition of Done important?

 Compared to older traditional forms of software development processes, agility calls for a high level of transparency and discipline.

-If, in older processes, we had a "safety net" to catch the outcomes of poor standards, in an agile work-mode, we want to gradually and continually increase our standards so that such "safety nets" are not required anymore.
+If in older processes, we had a “safety net” to catch the outcomes of poor standards, in an agile work-mode, we want to gradually and continually increase our standards so that such “safety nets” are not required anymore.